colebrookson/website/README.md

-# Introduction to Programming in Python for Biology
+# My Website

-This is the code for the website hosting the content for the 2020 Fall workshop series being held in the BioSci department at UAlberta.
-Any questions about the course or the website can be directed to brookson@ualberta.ca
+This website will be a mix of a place to document research stuff, teaching, as well as some tutorials/software stuff.
+RE: anything you find on this site that is mine, please use it in accordance with the licence below.

-Please feel free to use and borrow the content of this course according to the licence below.
-The website for this course is based on the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme which is licenced itself.
+This website based on the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme which is licenced itself.
 For code relating to the website, please consult their page.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]